actorjs/actorjs-core/readme.md

 Actors
 ------

-Actors are defined as function or as object.
+Actors are defined as an object or a function.
 The actor only requires a single receive function.

-Actor as function
+Actor as object
 ```
-function MyActor () {
+var MyActor = {
-    this.receive = function(msg){
+    receive: function(msg){
         console.log(msg)
     }
 }